Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2, CFB Week 3

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-The dual-threat quarterback has already rushed 18 times for 78 yards (4.3 average) and one touchdown this season.
-He has also completed 64 of 98 passes (65.3%) for 763 yards and six touchdowns.
-In three seasons at Kansas State, he has rushed 183 times for 979 yards (5.4 average) and 15 touchdowns.
+The dual-threat quarterback has already rushed 15 times for 86 yards (5.7 average) and two touchdowns this season.
+He has also completed 40 of 58 passes (69%) for 417 yards and two touchdowns.
+In three seasons at Georgia, he has rushed 47 times for 136 yards (2.9 average) and two touchdowns.

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that went 33-17 on top-rated picks in 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.